Access factsheets providing information on employment law issues for Ireland

 Paul Gillen: Pinsent Masons LLP

 Paul is a Partner who heads the Employment Law team at Pinsent Masons LLP in Belfast.
-Previously, he worked for over ten years in HR management within the manufacturing, engineering, retail and construction sectors.
+Previously, he worked for over 10 years in HR management within the manufacturing, engineering, retail and construction sectors.
 Paul specialises in advising public and private sector clients on contentious and non-contentious matters, TUPE, equality and diversity (including public sector equality duties), policy and procedure, organisational structure and development and strategic HR support.
 He specialises in employment matters in reorganisations and insolvency.

-Paul is a Chartered Fellow of the Chartered Institute of Personnel and Development and is Vice-Chair of the Northern Ireland CIPD Branch.
+Paul is a Chartered Fellow of the Chartered Institute of Personnel and Development and is Past-Chair of the Northern Ireland CIPD Branch.
 He’s also Visiting Professor to the School of Law at Ulster University and sits on the CBI Employment & Skills Committee.
 He is a regular employment law speaker for Legal Island, the CIPD, CBI and other organisations as well as delivering the CIPD-accredited Advanced Diploma in Employment Law.